gunnnnii/vef1-2018-h1/README.md

 - [x] Staff síða
 - [ ] Cart síða

-Er verið að vinna í:
+Verkefni sem menn eru að vinna í:
 * Kristinn:
     * Staff síða
 * Róbert: